Course

 Content

 Algorithm efficiency analysis.
-Definition, usage, and implementations of abstract data types: Stacks, queues, lists, associative arrays (dictionary in Python), tree structures, graphs, priority queues, heaps.
+Definition, usage, and implementations of abstract data types: Stacks, queues, lists, associative arrays, tree structures, graphs, priority queues, heaps.
 Hash techniques.
 Tree structures.
 Implementation and use of data structures that can represent graphs.
 Algorithms for sorting and searching.
 Some basic algorithms for graphs, including wayfinding.
 Use of recursion as programming technique.

 Learning outcome